The Center for Healthcare Value (CHV)

 Teaching to Choose Wisely: The UCSF Center for Healthcare Value Funds a Project Related to Medical Device Regulation

-The UCSF Center for Healthcare Value (CHV) is pleased to announce funding of a new project as part of its Teaching to Choose Wisely Initiative.
+The UCSF Center for Healthcare Value (CHV) is excited to announce support of a new project as part of its Teaching to Choose Wisely Initiative.
+The project was made possible through a partnership with CHV and the Haile T. Debas Academy of Medical Educators’ Innovations Funding Program.

-“The CHV is enthusiastic about sponsoring this project in partnership with the Academy.
-The focus on combatting low-value care is certainly a central mission of our Center, and we are looking forward to strengthening the curriculum in this area at UCSF and beyond,” said CHV Director Dr. George Sawaya.
+The CHV is excited to support this project in partnership with the Academy.
+The focus on sustainability is well-seated within our central mission of improving healthcare value, and we look forward to strengthening the curriculum in this area at UCSF and beyond.

 The UCSF Center for Healthcare Value Announces 2023 “Blue Ribbon Awards for High-Value Care”